Want to throw the ultimate #SuperBowl party?

 Commercial Real Estate Agents in Minnesota

-Chris Fritch, the Director for KW Commercial Real Estate in Coon Rapids, joined KW Commercial in 2008 to lead the development and growth of the company’s new commercial division.
+Chris Fritch, CCIM Commercial Real Estate Agent in Coon Rapids, joined KW Commercial in 2008 to lead the development and growth of the company’s new commercial division.
+He then moved to eXp Realty in 2021.

 Chris is a proven leader of character and integrity,and demands excellence as a standard.
 With nearly three decades of Real Estate experience, Chris has a proven record of building successful transactions across Minnesota.